Accreditation

 Accreditation Status of the Faculty of Medicine Doctor of Medicine (MD) Undergraduate Program

 The MD undergraduate program is fully accredited.
 The next full accreditation survey will occur in 2030.
-For more information about the upcoming addreditation, visit the undergraduate accreditation site.

 PGME Program Accreditation

-The Faculty of Medicine at Memorial University offers twenty postgraduate medical education programs leading to a certification either through the Royal College of Physicians and Surgeons of Canada (RCPSC) or College of Family Physicians of Canada (CFPC).
+The Faculty of Medicine at Memorial University offers 19 postgraduate medical education programs leading to a certification either through the Royal College of Physicians and Surgeons of Canada (RCPSC) or College of Family Physicians of Canada (CFPC).

 All Memorial’s postgraduate training programs are fully accredited.
-The following interim reviews will take place outside of the scheduled external process:

 Office of Professional and Educational Development Accreditation